SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 <br />

-## GENERATE DOCUMENTATION FROM THE DOCUMENTATION FOLDER:
+## GENERATE DOCUMENTATION FROM THE DOCUMENTATION FOLDER

 I also **STRONGLY** advise you to write a good documentation for your project as it makes a great difference in the potential success of your project.